Internal Controls

 Status of Audits

-Corporate auditors
+Corporate Auditors

-SMFL's basic policy mandates strict and fair audits of the execution of duties by directors in accordance with laws, regulations, and SMFL's Articles of Incorporation.
-In light of intensifying geopolitical risks, changes in the financial and economic environment, and the status of Medium-Term Management Plan implementation, and with reference to SMFL's management philosophy, "SMFL Way," as well as the audit policies of the audit committees and boards of corporate auditors of both shareholders, SMFL worked to reaffirm that internal control systems had been properly established
+The audit policy by SMFL's corporate auditors mandates strict and fair audits of the execution of duties by directors, in accordance with laws, regulations, and SMFL's Articles of Incorporation.
+In light of intensifying geopolitical risks, changes in the financial and economic environment, and the status of Medium-Term Management Plan implementation, and with reference to SMFL's management philosophy and policies, "SMFL Way," as well as the corporate audit policies of both shareholders, SMFL's corporate auditors carried out their audit activities while keeping in mind that internal control systems had been properly established and were functioning on a global basis, in terms of policies for such matters as ensuring efficiency, managing risk of loss, and complying with laws and regulations in FY2024.

 The standing corporate auditors perform their duties smoothly and efficiently.
 This is ensured over the course of day-to-day audits carried out by all or some of the standing corporate auditors, and sufficient sharing of information and exchange of opinions with the other corporate auditors through the Standing Corporate Auditors' Meeting.

-Internal Audit Department and representative directors
+Collaboration with the Internal Audit Department

-In addition, the representative directors strive to improve the effectiveness of the corporate auditors' audit function by ensuring opportunities for regular exchanges of opinion with the corporate auditors.
+The representative directors strive to improve the effectiveness of the corporate auditorsʼ audit function by ensuring opportunities for regular exchanges of opinion with the corporate auditors.

-Status of internal audits
+Status of Internal Audits

-With the aim of ensuring the sound and appropriate management of SMFL's operations, the Company's Internal Audit Department, which is independent of other units, conducts internal audits of each department of the corporate staff and each business department.
+With the aim of ensuring the sound and appropriate management of SMFL's operations, our Internal Audit Department, which is independent of other units, conducts internal audits of each department of the corporate staff and each business department.
 The Internal Audit Department verifies the efficiency and effectiveness of operations, the reliability of financial reporting, and the appropriateness and effectiveness of internal control systems and the like, creates evaluations based on the results, and presents recommendations for improvement.
-These audit results are reported at regular intervals to the director in charge of the Internal Audit Department, the representative directors, the Management Committee and the Board of Directors.
+In order to ensure the effectiveness of internal audits, the Board of Directors approves the Internal Audit Regulations and Audit Plan, and the Internal Audit Department conducts internal audits based on these regulations and plans.
+In addition, internal audit results are regularly reported directly to the executive officer in charge of the Internal Audit Department, the President, the Management Committee, and the Board of Directors.

 The Internal Audit Department, corporate auditors, and accounting auditors communicate and coordinate with each other as required, and work to implement appropriate and effective audits.